wso2/docs-is/en/includes/guides/authentication/jit-user-provisioning.md

 preserve_locally_added_claims = "true"
 ```

+!!! note
-However, if the `provisioning.jit.attributeSyncMethod` property is set for the identity provider, it will take precedence over the above configuration.
+    If an identity provider is created using the [Identity Provider REST APIs]({{base_path}}/apis/idp/) with the `provisioning.jit.attributeSyncMethod` property set, this will take precedence over the above configuration.
 {% endif %}

 ## Troubleshoot sign-in flow errors